 - hearing impairments

 - cerebral palsy

 - multiple sclerosis

 - drug addiction

-Mental impairment encompasses specific learning disabilities such as:
+Mental impairment may include disabilities and conditions such as:

 - perceptual handicaps

 - brain injury